 If you are a business that pays income or corporation tax, any capital expenditure on plant and machinery may qualify for tax relief by way of capital allowances.
 These allowances allow you to deduct some or all of the value of an item from your profits before you pay tax.

-This includes low-emission new cars, new vehicle electric charge points, new zero-emission goods vehicles, certain new energy-saving and water-efficient equipment, and certain new gas refuelling equipment.
+Enhanced capital allowances were first introduced to encourage businesses to invest in energy and water-efficient technologies and products.
+This included low-emission new cars, new vehicle electric charge points, new zero-emission goods vehicles, certain new energy-saving and water-efficient equipment, and certain new gas refuelling equipment.

-The criteria for enhanced capital allowances
+Criteria for enhanced capital allowances

 Qualifying ECA products & technologies